-One benefit of LMSes in business is that they let HR professionals track an employee’s progress through available training materials.
+One benefit of LMSs in business is that they let HR professionals track an employee’s progress through available training materials.
 Not only does this let businesses better understand the status and effectiveness of their training strategy, but it also makes it easy to spot patterns in employee behavior.

-For example, using data available through an LMS may reveal that more highly trained employees are more engaged and have a lower attrition rate.
+For example, using data available through an LMS may reveal that highly trained employees are more engaged and have a lower attrition rate.
 Likewise, you may find that employees who are not required to complete periodic training are less engaged and, therefore, more likely to leave the company.

 If your business is in a regulated industry, look for an LMS that offers compliance tracking tools.
-These features make it easier to track individual knowledge and performance—and gaps—while creating a compliance record that can be referenced in an audit.
+These features make it easier to track individual knowledge, performance, and gaps, while creating a compliance record that can be referenced in an audit.

-For many business owners, reporting and analytics are one of the most important features of an outstanding LMS.
+For many business owners, reporting and analytics are among the most important features of an outstanding LMS.
 While your HR team may be able to administer training courses without too much effort, tracking who has completed and passed each training requirement can be more daunting.

 Common reporting features include progress and completion rates, assessment results, participation and engagement, and time logs.
-That said, many businesses can also benefit from analytics that track learner satisfaction and course ratings.
+Many businesses can also benefit from analytics that track learner satisfaction and course ratings.
 Consider how you plan to utilize an LMS and choose the most beneficial reporting tools based on those needs.

 If you use an HRIS, talent management software, payroll service, or other platform to manage and administer your business’ HR strategy, look for an LMS that can integrate with those tools.
 Integrations make it easier to sync employee data and can significantly reduce the time spent entering and analyzing that information.
 Larger companies with the infrastructure to develop their own proprietary LMS can design custom LMS tools to integrate with current systems.